Chris-Gillis/z3roshot.github.io/_posts/2013-08-12-this-post-was-written-on-my-iphone.md

 _I do have a confession to make - I started writing this on my phone, but I finished it on my computer because I needed to do a bit of research, and it's easier on a computer.
-If you have a bluetooth keyboard, there's no reason you can't blog directly from your iPad._
+There's no reason you can't blog entirely from your iPhone or iPad, especially if you have a bluetooth keyboard_